1 deputy shot, 3 others injured after suspect opens fire

 Please keep our hero in your thoughts and prayers!! pic.twitter.com/3BXp6lHP6o

-Constable Herman gave an update at the hospital saying that the deputy is in a lot of pain.
+Constable Herman gave an update at the hospital saying that Gaines is in a lot of pain.

 He has several buckshots lodged in or near his bones, so doctors are trying to determine whether to remove the shots.
-The deputy will likely have a long road to recovery.
+Gaines will likely have a long road to recovery.

 Officials say a second deputy was grazed in the head.
 He was also taken to Memorial Hermann.
 No word on the extent of his injuries.